ideoderek/twitch-tuner/README.md

 2. Install npm
 3. Run `npm install` in the root directory

 Now you are ready to build the extension.
 There are two ways to do this.
-You can do `npm run pack` to do a one-time build, or `npm run watch-pack` to watch for changes to the source files and automatically build the extension.
+You can do `npm run pack` to perform a one-time build.
+Or you can do `npm run watch-pack` to watch for changes to the source files and automatically build the extension when they occur.

-Either way, a new folder will be created called `pkg` containing the built extension.
+Both methods will create a directory called `pkg` containing the built extension.

 To run the built extension in Chrome:

 1. Navigate to [`chrome://extensions`](chrome://extensions)
-2. Make sure that the "Developer mode" checkbox is selected
+2. Ensure that the "Developer mode" checkbox is selected
 3. Click the "Load unpacked extension..." button
 4. Select the `pkg` directory and click "OK"

 The extension should now be loaded into Chrome.
-If you make changes to anything other than the popup, you will have to reload the extension by clicking the "Reload" button in Chrome.
+To view any changes you make to the source files, reload the extension by clicking the "Reload" button in Chrome.

 Contributing
 ------------